 Prenuptial Agreements in North Carolina

 Prenuptial agreements or prenups are a legal document entered into by two people when contemplating marriage concerning the rules that relate to the disposition of property and debts.
-It is true that prenups often understand as protecting the separate property from dispersion upon the divorcing of the spouses, though they have internal coherence and security within the marriage as well.
+It is true that prenups are often understood as protecting the separate property from dispersion upon the divorcing of the spouses, though they have internal coherence and security within the marriage as well.
 Every state has its law regarding the entry of prenuptial contracts, and North Carolina is no exception to this rule.
-As for NCS, the Uniform Premarital Agreement Act (UPAA), provides for the legally enforceability of prenups, however, there are several peculiarities and nuances that couples would be able to know about before entering the said agreement.
+As for NCS, the Uniform Premarital Agreement Act (UPAA), provides for the legally enforceability of prenups, however, there are several peculiarities and nuances that couples should know about before entering the said agreement.

 Must Be in Writing and Signed by Both Parties